gilliaangilliaan/STEM-organizer/README.md

 ## Updates

-On startup the app can check [GitHub Releases](https://github.com/gilliaangilliaan/STEM-organizer/releases) for a newer version.
-The status bar credit line and **About** dialog link to the repository.
+On startup the app checks [GitHub Releases](https://github.com/gilliaangilliaan/STEM-organizer/releases) for a newer version.
+The status bar credit line indicates the current version installed.

 ---